 LEIP's water is supplied by the Nanticoke Water Treatment Plant.
 As such, the maximum day demand for the LEIP mirrors that of the other communities on the Nanticoke water system and equates to 75% of the rated treatment capacity of the Nanticoke Water Treatment Plant.
 Based on planning values identified within this report, potable water supply for the LEIP is not considered a limiting factor to development.
-No new developments are being allocated within the LEIP.
+However, there are no new developments under consideration within the LEIP at this time.